SUPERharolxomg/SUPERharolxomg/README.md

 # 👋 Hi there!

-I’m Junnior Software Developer with a great performance in AngularJs, interactions with APIrest, also have knowledge in maquetacion in ReactJs, MYSQL,Postgresql,Docker and Git.
+ I'm a Front-End developer with experience in web application development, with knowledge in handling REST APIs using AngularJS and ReactJS.
+I am passionate about continuous learning, change and delivering a well-structured, respectful and committed job.

 ## 🔧 Skills